Final Rider Information

 Rider Briefing will take place at registration.
 There will be no announcements in the morning as we will need to respect local residents with our early start!

 Finish – The finish at Druridge Bay will have camping, toilets and shower facilities (all included in entry), along with various catering options to buy.
-This will be available to supporters too (Friends and Family entry) and there is plenty of parking, and hard standing for vans/campers.
-If you prefer not to camp, there are accommodation options nearby.
+This will be available to supporters too (Friends and Family entry) and there is plenty of parking.

-Druridge Bay is a great place for riders to relax and for family and friends to spend the day.
-There are miles of sandy beaches, woodland walks, parkland to explore and a lake.
+Druridge Bay is a great place for riders to relax and for family and friends to spend the day or the weekend.
+There are miles of sandy beaches, woodland walks, parklands to explore and a lake.
 We expect many riders to take the chance to relax into Sunday and enjoy their achievement.

 NorthernStar Tepees will be at the finish with an event village set-up before riders arrive.
-If you want to book a tepee contact them directly and mention the event – what a great way to finish the adventure!
+If you want to book a tepee or camper van spot contact them on the link above – what a great way to finish the adventure!

 We hope everyone will be able to stay and celebrate their achievement at the Salsa ‘Brunch on the Beach’ from 10.30am on Sunday – included in the entry.